zoisite-rb/zoisite-rb/guides/source/install_ruby_on_rails.md

 ### Install Ruby on Windows

-The Windows Subsystem for Linux (WSL) will provide the best experience for Ruby on Rails development on Windows.
+The Windows Subsystem for Linux (WSL) will provide the best experience for Zoisite development on Windows.
 It runs Ubuntu inside of Windows which allows you to work in an environment that is close to what your servers will run in production.

 You will need Windows 11 or Windows 10 version 2004 and higher (Build 19041 and higher).